 - Download, install and enable the Token module.
 If you're using Drupal 6, do the same for Status Messages Alter.

 - Download, install and enable the CSM module as usual.

 - When CSM has been enabled, follow the instructions that are displayed with regards to updating Status Messages Alter.

 - Go to http://yoursite.com/admin/content/node-type/[node-type].

-- Change the messages, making using of standard HTML tags and token replacements as and when you like.
+- Make the necessary changes in the "Submit message settings" and "Node creation page title" sections, using standard HTML tags and token replacements as and when you like.

 Roadmap towards a 1.0 release for Drupal 6 and Drupal 7 - please help out where you can!

 Fix the open issues in the issue queue (apart from those specifically mentioned below) Release a beta version of the module,and allow this to be in the wild for three weeks to allow for testing

 - While the module is in beta, check that it works with non-English Drupal installations

 Drupal 6 release of a 1.0 version of the module Create a Drupal 7 branch from the 1.0 version of the Drupal 6 code

 - Aim to develop the Drupal 7 branch as follows: alpha1, alpha2, beta1, beta2, RC, 1.0, with alpha1 including an upgrade path as per